 Bankruptcy and Secured Transactions cover some common topics, but a student may enroll in both courses.
 Bankruptcy is not a prerequisite or co-requisite for Secured Transactions.
 Bankruptcy and Secured Transactions cover some common topics, but a students may enroll in both courses.
 Bankruptcy is not a prerequisite or co-requisite for Secured Transactions.

 Due to my course materials that treat commercial law as an integrated system, secured transactions does overlap with bankruptcy.
-However, it is fine to take both courses, and to take them in any order or concurrently.
-Although the school labels secured transactions "core" and bankruptcy "non-core," bankruptcy may be a more useful selection for some students who plan to take just one.
-Please feel free to talk to me if you'd like to compare these options in your circumstances.
+However, it is great to take both courses, and to take them in any order or concurrently.
+Although the school labels secured transactions "core" and bankruptcy "non-core," bankruptcy may be a more useful selection for some students who plan to take one or the other.
+Either is also great for 2Ls.
+Please feel free to come talk to me if you'd like to compare these options in your circumstances.